 GDPR Compliance Software for sport clubs

-With a whole host of GDPR compliance features being built in to Coacha V2.0*, sports clubs can become GDPR compliant quicker and with a lot of the admin hassle eliminated.
+With a whole host of GDPR compliance features having been built in to Coacha 2.0, sports clubs can become GDPR compliant quicker and with a lot of the admin hassle eliminated.
 What’s more, with our Member Portal, members and/or their parents can login to see information for themselves, saving you yet more time and admin.

 This direct access to data is the gold standard of GDPR compliance.

 All the data you hold on members is at their fingertips, or the fingertips of their parents.
-This includes all texts and emails sent to them, as well as their personal and their medical information.
+This includes all personal data, as well as their medical information.
 They can also access any financial info held on them as well as see every training session or event they’ve attended.
 If it is stored in Coacha, they will be able to access it.

 And what’s more, you’ll be notified each time a person accesses their information from Coacha.
 You’ll be able to share your data without you or your coaching staff having to perform any admin at all.